Ulster Folk Museum

 Top Reasons To Visit

-- Daily activities and craft demonstrations
+- Daily demonstrations by talented makers

 - Special events throughout the year